Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 After recent discussions between Bryant Soorkia (ChainSafe - Business Development) and David Hawig (Mintbase - Head of Grants), it was established that a crucial factor in determining the necessity of Snap maintenance would be confirmation of Metamask's intentions to implement the snap into the full version of the Metamask and not just Metamask Flask.

 Following this, ChainSafe and Metamask had a discussion on Wednesday the 9th of March 2022, and confirmed that Metamask will shortly be announcing a Snaps rollout timeline for several different chains.
 It is expected this announcement will be made in the next few weeks.
 One such chain will be Filecoin (Filsnap), a project that ChainSafe also engineered.
-Although we do not yet know the exact date, Metamask has indicated that the SubstrateSnap will be included in the roll-out of all Snaps.
+Although we do not yet know the exact date, Metamask has indicated that the MintbaseSnap will be included in the roll-out of all Snaps.

 Evidence of the above has been shared with David Hawig via email.